 A small, yellow plane lands on a beach, surrounded by green hills and under a cloudy sky.
 Two people stand by the plane.

-Our scientists are looking for one of the world's oldest rocks and have travelled to the edge of the Outer Hebrides to find it.
+Our scientists have been looking for one of the world's oldest rocks and travelled to the edge of the Outer Hebrides to find it.

 Read later